NEW FOR 2018:

-The Jewish Community Booth will be in Piedmont Park all weekend, October 14-15, 2017.
-Please come visit our booth at Y(ellow)-6.
+The Jewish Community Booth will be in Piedmont Park all weekend, October 13-14!

-The SOJOURN Jewish Community Booth Y(ellow)-6is open from 10a-6p in Piedmont Park each day.
-See map.
+The SOJOURN Jewish Community Booth is open from 10a-6p in Piedmont Park each day.

 Volunteers are needed to staff the booth at the Pride Festival.
 Take an easy 2-hour shift.
 Sign Up Here!

-- The Jewish Community will meet at The Civic Center Marta Station on Sunday by 11am in Row G!
-Look for the blue tower of balloons The Parade kicks off at Noon.
-See parade route (it is about a 2 mile walk and takes about 2 hours-it goes quick).
+The Jewish Community meets at The Civic Center Marta Station on Sunday, October 14 by 11am.
+The Parade kicks off at Noon.
+It is about a 2 mile walk and takes about 2 hours-it goes quick.

-- Bring banners or signs.
-Reminder – they should be LGBTQ related
+Bring banners or signs.
+Reminder – they should be LGBTQ/GSD (gender and sexually diverse) related

-- After the parade, please come to the SOJOURN-Jewish Community Booth at Y(ellow)-6 for a nosh and connecting with friends.
+After the parade, please come to the SOJOURN-Jewish Community Booth for a nosh and connecting with friends.